SAP/code-pal-for-abap/docs/checks/method-return-bool.md

 ### How to solve the issue?

-Rename the method and start with is, has, are, have or contains.
+Rename the method to properly reflect the boolean nature of its return value.

 ### What to do in case of exception?